Can a Pre-Existing Condition Affect My Personal Injury Claim?

 Contact a South Bend Personal Injury Lawyer

-If you suffer from a pre-existing injury, contact Pfiefer, Morgan & Stesiak now for expert assistance.
+If you suffer from a pre-existing injury, contact Pfeifer, Morgan & Stesiak now for expert assistance.
 Our attorneys have assisted many accident victims with pre-existing conditions get the compensation they deserve for their injuries.

 Request a risk-free, no obligation consultation.
 Our South Bend personal injury lawyers will review your case and let you know what legal options are available for pursuing compensation.
 We charge no upfront fees and payment is only due if we recover compensation in your case.